Caring for Your Plecos

-Originating in Central and South America, there are countless kinds of Plecos catfish.
-The most popular are the Suckermouth Catfish (Hypostomus plecostomus) and Bristlenose Catfish (Ancistrus dolichopterus).
+Originating in Central and South America, there are countless kinds of Plecos/catfish.
+The most popular pet species are the Suckermouth Catfish (Hypostomus plecostomus) and Bristlenose Catfish (Ancistrus dolichopterus).

-It’s important to avoid overcrowding your Pleco--fish should have enough room in the tank to have their own territories.
+Even with a large tank, it’s important to avoid overcrowding your Pleco.
+Fish should have enough room in the tank to have their own territories.
 This will help avoid negative interactions.
 Avoid housing your Pleco with flat-bodied fish as it can cause damage with its mouth.

-A glass tank (not acrylic) is optimal as Plecos can scratch an acrylic tank with their mouths.
-The tank should be established with dependable water parameters and proper filtration--Plecos are used to living in moving water and won’t thrive in water that lacks circulation and flow.
+Plecos can scratch an acrylic tank with their mouths, so your Pleco should be housed in a glass tank with dependable water parameters and proper filtration.
+Plecos are used to living in moving water and won’t thrive in water that lacks circulation and flow.

-Because Plecos are agile jumpers, be sure to purchase a securely-fitted lid for your tank.
+Finally, Plecos are agile jumpers.
+Be sure to purchase a securely-fitted lid for your tank.

 Substrate, like pebbles or gravel, is a must for Plecos since they spend much of their time combing over sediment and debris looking for food.
 Wood should be included in your habitat for your Pleco to chew on.
-Many freshwater hobbyists say that wood helps balance the pH in the tank, which is important for Plecos.
+Many freshwater hobbyists say that wood helps balance the pH in the tank.

 - Check the water temperature and filter

 - Turn the lights on in the morning and off every night

 - Check the water quality and pH with a freshwater testing kit